Yuendel/yuendel/README.md

 <br>

-- 🔭  I’m currently working on Ford Motor Company as System Analyst
+- 🔭  I’m currently working on Ford Motor Company as System Analyst/Software developer
-- 🌱 I’m currently learning the Wonderful world of OOP with Java :coffee:
+- 🌱 I’m currently learning the Wonderful world of OOP with Java Spring Boot :coffee:
 - 👯 I’m looking to collaborate with anyone
 - 🤔 I’m looking for help with Spring Boot
-- 💬 Ask me about Node and React
+- 💬 Ask me about Node, React and Angular
 - :musical_note: There is no such thing as "good taste", if you like, then it's a good music

   </div>